Machine-Learning-Dynamical-Systems/kooplearn/docs/index.rst

 2. :ref:`Kernel estimators <api_kernel>` are state-of-the-art:

    * ``kooplearn`` implements the *Reduced Rank Regressor* from :cite:`Kostic2022` which is provably better :cite:`Kostic2023SpectralRates` than the classical kernel DMD :cite:`Williams2015_KDMD` in estimating eigenvalues and eigenfunctions.
-   * It also implements Nyström estimators :cite:`Meanti2023` and randomized estimators :cite:`turri2023randomized` for :ref:`blazingly fast <fast-kernels>` kernel learning.
+   * It also implements Nyström estimators :cite:`Meanti2023` and randomized estimators :cite:`turri2023randomized` for :doc:`blazingly fast <examples/ala2_nys_tutorial.ipynb>` kernel learning.

 3. Includes representation learning losses to train neural-network Koopman embeddings.